How Much Does It Cost to Live In Puerto Rico?

 Even though the rent is high and the utilities are through the roof, most people can afford to pay them and still have something left on the side.

-The minimum wage in Puerto Rico is around 1100$, and even with the minimum wage, most people will be able to afford all basic expenses.
+The minimum wage in Puerto Rico is around 1100$, and even with the minimum wage, most people can afford all basic expenses.

 Puerto Rico Safety Overview